A white piggy bank with a small green plant growing out of its coin slot, symbolizing financial growth and savings.

 FAQ

-What identification do I need to cash a check at a bank?
+What ID do I need to open a bank account?

 *Awards or rankings from NerdWallet are not indicative of future success or results.
 This award and its ratings are independently determined and awarded by their respective publications.